diem/dip/lips/lip-1.md

 If the result is 1, the lexicographically higher parent address is used as the server side.
 Lexicographic ordering determines which binary address is higher by comparing byte positions one by one, and returning the address with the first higher byte.

 To avoid excessive locking and intermediate state management during API requests, by convention the _server_ acts as the source of truth for the state of an object.
 In practice, this means that in the case of lock contention on a shared object, the _server_ command is prioritized.

+# Network Error Handling

+In the case of network failure, the sending party for this command is required to re-send the command until it gets a response from the counterparty VASP.
+An exponential backoff is suggested for command re-sends.
+This retransmission strategy allows the off-chain protocol to achieve [eventual consistency](#eventual-consistency) of the shared objects.
+Retransmission must be done regardless of the role of the VASP (protocol client or protocol server).
+Upon receipt of a command that has already been applied, the receiving side must reply with the same response as was previously issued.

 # Travel Rule Data Exchange